miljanbjelojica/Official-XVGUI-Miner/README.md

 The miner allows the user to save its settings which was set by the user so they do not need to be entered if the software is reopened.

-The Miner has a live value feed which updates every 5 minutes, which displays the current value of 1 XVG in bitcoin (santoshi) and in dollar ($).
+The Miner has a live value feed which updates every 5 minutes, which displays the current value of 1 XVG in bitcoin (satoshi) and in dollar ($).
 Binance and coinmarketcap API's are used to retrieve this information.

 The Miner allows the user to lookup the computer hardware specs such as
 - CPU // Processor name, Processor Speed and processor max threads